olavim/objection-cursor/README.md

 - `pageInfo.remaining` requires additional query (**B**)
 - `pageInfo.remainingBefore` requires additional queries (**A**, **B**)
 - `pageInfo.remainingAfter` requires additional queries (**A**, **B**)
+- `pageInfo.hasMore` requires additional query (**B**)
 - `pageInfo.hasNext` requires additional queries (**A**, **B**)
 - `pageInfo.hasPrevious` requires additional queries (**A**, **B**)

 **`remaining` vs `remainingBefore` and `remainingAfter`:**

 `remaining` only tells you the remaining results in *current* direction and is therefore less descriptive as `remainingBefore` and `remainingAfter` combined.
-However, in cases where it's enough to know if there are "more" results, using only the `remaining` information will use one less query than using any one of `remainingBefore`, `remainingAfter`, `hasPrevious`, and `hasNext`.
+However, in cases where it's enough to know if there are "more" results, using only the `remaining` information will use one less query than using any one of `remainingBefore`, `remainingAfter`.
+Similarly `hasMore` uses one less query than `hasPrevious`, and `hasNext`.

 However, if `total` is used, then using `remaining` no longer gives you the benefit of using one less query.